thomastaylor312/helm-workshop/02-installing-charts/README.md

 NOTES:
-1. Get the WordPress URL:
+1. Get the WordPress URL, using your release name instead of `hardy-indri`:

-  NOTE: It may take a few minutes for the LoadBalancer IP to be available.
+  NOTE: It may take several minutes for the LoadBalancer IP to be available.
-        Watch the status with: 'kubectl get svc --namespace default -w hardy-indri-wordpress' export SERVICE_IP=$(kubectl get svc --namespace default hardy-indri-wordpress --template "{{ range (index .status.loadBalancer.ingress 0) }}{{.}}{{ end }}") echo "WordPress URL: http://$SERVICE_IP/" echo "WordPress Admin URL: http://$SERVICE_IP/admin"
+        Watch the status with: 'kubectl get svc --namespace default -w _release-name_-wordpress' - the EXTERNAL-IP will change from <pending> to an IP address.

+  export SERVICE_IP=$(kubectl get svc --namespace default hardy-indri-wordpress --template "{{ range (index .status.loadBalancer.ingress 0) }}{{.}}{{ end }}")
+  echo "WordPress URL: http://$SERVICE_IP/" echo "WordPress Admin URL: http://$SERVICE_IP/admin"